Wildflowers of the United States

 Follow USWildflowers on Twitter

-Site: The Pocket, Walker County, GA Date: 2009-April-17Photographer: Gerald C. Williamson
+Site: The Pocket at Pigeon Mountain, Walker County, GA Date: 2009-April-17Photographer: Gerald C. Williamson

 The tiny white flowers of Longstyle Sweetroot are held in compound umbels above serrated, frequenly lobed ovate leaves.